NordicTrack RW200 Rower Review

 The faster a user rows, the faster the flywheel spins, which in return creates more airflow and resistance.

-This type of resistance is classified as ‘variable’ and is the same as a water rowing machine.
+Simply put – the faster you row the more resistance you create.
+Thus, rowing speed is one way to control the resistance level.
+This type of resistance is classified as ‘variable’ and is the same as that offered by water rowing machines.

 The closer the magnet is to the metal flywheel, the stronger the resistance.
 Since a user controls the magnet’s distance with the monitor, we call this “adjustable” resistance.